Timarpur

 Timarpur is one of the seven electoral constituencies in North Delhi, India.
 It is located near University of Delhi and has an area under 2 square kilometers.
 Its population is about 10,000.
-Timarpur is the first government colony situated by the Government of India and is predominantly a government residential area.
+Timarpur is the first government colony established by the Government of India and is predominantly a government residential area.

 The area includes eight schools, including six senior secondary schools, one primary school, and one special school for intellectually disabled children.

 The health services in Timarpur include the INMAS health center, which is the biggest thyroid center in India.
 A government-owned CGHS dispensary is also present in the area.

 Timarpur is well connected to the Delhi Tilak Basumatary service.

 The area also includes a DRDO complex consisting of both residential and official areas.

-In Timarpur there is a local dairy village of Gurjar of Mandaar clan since 1911.
-In the village there around 60-70 families and 180-220 houses in the village.
+there is a local dairy village belonging to Gurjar(Mandaar clan) community since 1911 with 60 to 70 families living in it.

 Legislature

-The Delhi legislative assembly seat of Timarpur is currently held by the Aam Aadmi Party.
-The legislator of the area is Dilip Pandey.
+The Delhi legislative assembly seat of Timarpur is currently held by the Bharatiya Janata Party.
+The legislator of the area is Surya Prakash Khatri.